erichVK5/KicadModuleToGEDA/README.md

 for further manipulation prior to exporting the PCB footprint definition.
-Those seeking to implement conversion of Kicad modules to GEDA PCB footprints in their own code can look at/use the conversion logic in the Pad, DrawnElement, Arc, and Circle classes, as well as the FootprintHeader, all of which extend the FootprintElementArchetype class, as well as the Footprint class.
+Those seeking to implement conversion of Kicad modules to GEDA PCB footprints in their own code can look at/use the conversion logic in the Pad, DrawnElement, Arc, Circle and FootprintText classes, as well as the FootprintHeader, all of which extend the FootprintElementArchetype class, as well as the Footprint class.
+Use is made of the HersheySansFontClass to generate text at arbitrary rotations for drawing as line elements on the silkscreen layer.

 Why java?
 Write once, run anywhere, plus I needed a practical task to become more familiar with java.
 Furthermore, I did not envisage the need for